 - Drainage fields must be a minimum of 10m from a watercourse, 50m from a water abstraction point and 15m from a building.

-- • They should also be sufficiently far away enough from any other drainage fields, mounds or soakaways so that the soakage capacity of the ground is not exceeded.
+- They should also be sufficiently far away enough from any other drainage fields, mounds or soakaways so that the soakage capacity of the ground is not exceeded.
+Discharges in a flood risk area should also be avoided.

 - Before you start work on any septic drain fields you must not be in an Environment Agency Groundwater Source Protection Zone.
 This is to protect abstracted drinking water.

 "That's all well and good but how do you go about installing one?"
-Fear not we've got you covered here with an installation guide.
+Fear not we've got you covered here with an installation guide for drainage fields.

 How to determine the size of your septic drain field?